Filters

 So whether you like minimalist or bold, traditional or fusion, there are so many types of Chikankari short kurti out there.
 You're sure to find the right embroidered kurti to complement your style and occasion beautifully.
 Chikankari craft lends its luxurious elegance to make the humble kurti a versatile wardrobe must-have.

-Stitches Used in Chikankari Short Kurti
+Stitches Used in Chikankari Kurti

 Stitch Name